cloudlan-tools/cloudlan-tools/README.md

 The Pterodactyl API key, is sent of to the Hetzner node, through cloud-init.
 This is not an optimal secure way of doing it, but it is the only way I have found to do it.

-We therefore *recommend* that you re-create the API key after the use of this terraform script.
+We therefore *recommend* that you re-create the API key after the use of this tofu script.